Williams Law Group, LLCN/a

 Depending on the nature of your appeal, there are different standards, which control how the Appellate Division will review your appeal—i.e., whether you are appealing a finding of fact, or a conclusion of law.
 A DCPP appeal will trigger a Law Guardian who will be appointed by the Public Defender’s office and will submit a brief and argue on behalf of your child.
 Your appeal will be heard in front of an administrative law judge, and at that time you will be given the opportunity to argue your case, presenting any evidence which could support your claims.
 If you are successful at the administrative hearing, the original decision could be changed to “unfounded.”

 Your right to appeal a DCPP decision is an important right.
 DCPP can sometimes make uninformed decisions, which can completely rip a family apart.
 Maybe they were given erroneous information, or maybe you are the victim of an ex who wants full custody of the child.
 No matter the situation, it is important that you not give up following a DCPP decision.
 Aside from losing your child, you could also be required to have your name listed on the Child Abuse Central Registry, a confidential list maintained by the Department of Children and Families.
-There are certain agencies which will have access to this information, including licensed daycare providers, adoptive agencies and elder care facilities.
+There are certain agencies which will have access to this information, including licensed daycare providers, adoptive agencies and elder care facilities in Short Hills.

 In other words, a DCPP decision could potentially affect your life for years and years to come.
 Any person listed on the registry remains in peril of having an employer request access to this information—information which could preclude that person from employment.
 It is much better to appeal the DCPP decision, raising the question as to whether the decision made by DCPP is unreasonable or arbitrary.